 - But Romney Misses the Opportunity to Be Personal.
-While his campaign has mastered social media marketing, Romney hasn’t capitalized on social media’s ability to be personal and be direct.
+While his campaign has mastered social media marketing, Romney hasn’t capitalized on social media’s ability to be personal and direct.
 The tweets are annoyingly in the first person when it’s clear that Romney is not writing them.
-My hope is that the new-found, more personal Romney that is currently on the campaign trail – telling his personal story directly rather than through surrogates – will also make an appearance via social media.
-While Romney himself may not feel that comfortable engaging in the back and forth of social media, even a video of him speaking directly to people in social media, would be a bonus.
+My hope is that the new-found, more personal Romney that is currently on the campaign trail –- telling his personal story directly rather than through surrogates –- will also make an appearance via social media.
+While Romney himself may not feel that comfortable engaging in the back and forth of social media, even a video of him speaking directly to people in social media would be a bonus.

-- Obama Appears On Uber-Cool Reddit – But Dodges Tough Questions.
+- Obama Appears On Uber-Cool Reddit –- But Dodges Tough Questions.
 Obama appeared on social news site Reddit, where he engaged in thirty minutes of “Ask Me Anything” (AMA).
-While Obama gained serious social media cred with his appearance, answering 10 questions and saying that the Reddit experiences was “not bad”, he also avoided by several tough and popular questions such as the legalization/regulation of marijuana dispensaries, aliens (!) and lobbying.
-While the Reddit session may be called “Ask Me Anything”, it could be more correctly characterized as “Ask, but I may not Tell”.
+While Obama gained serious social media cred with his appearance, answering 10 questions and saying that the Reddit experiences was “not bad,” he also avoided several tough and popular subjects such as the legalization/regulation of marijuana dispensaries, aliens (!) and lobbying.
+While the Reddit session may be called “Ask Me Anything,” it could be more correctly characterized as “Ask Me Anything But I May Not Tell.”

 - Obama’s Social Media Team: Masters of The Moment.
-The Obama campaign tweets between 10-20 times a day.
-That’s usually 3-4 times more frequently than the Romney campaign.
-The result: Obama’s team has a lot more practice and better sense of what resonates and gets spread.
+The Obama campaign tweets between 10 and 20 times a day.
+That’s usually three to four times more frequently than the Romney campaign.
+The result: Obama’s team has a lot more practice and a better sense of what resonates and gets spread.
 This culminated in the picture-perfect moment during the Republican National Convention when Obama’s Twitter account sent out a picture of the President sitting in his chair, a response to Clint Eastwood’s discussion with a the invisible Obama.
-What the Obama campaign did was leverage what Hamish McKenzie so eloquently described as the emotion of the moment and created the most tweeted post for the entire Republic convention.
+What the Obama campaign did was leverage what Hamish McKenzie so eloquently described as the emotion of the moment and created the most tweeted post for the entire Republican convention.